tjvandal/unsupervised-spectral-synthesis/README.md

 ### Acknowledgements

-We acknowledge the network codes inherented from https://github.com/mingyuliutw/UNIT
+This work was funded by the NASA Ames Research Center and NASA Earth eXchange (NEX).
+We acknowledge the network codes inherented from https://github.com/mingyuliutw/UNIT.